JuliaIDE/Juno-LT/README.md

 ## Instructions

-Note: to execute commands, `Ctrl+Space` the type the command's name.
+Note: to execute commands, `Ctrl+Space` then type the command's name.

 * Install the plugin with Light Table's plugin manager ("show plugin manager" command, search for "Jupiter").